inflmts/gale/README.md

 # Gale

-InfiniteLimits Core Console Configuration (previously known as _corecon_, _psi_, or _coreterm_)
+InfiniteLimits Core Configuration
+(previously known as _corecon_, _storm_, _psi_, or _coreterm_)

-by Daniel Achelon

-Email: <inflmts@gmail.com>

 Github: <https://github.com/inflmts>

-## Preface

-Behold, my personal terminal configuration.
-This is my imprint, the source of my personality, on the software universe I willingly and gratefully accept from the many millions of open source developers worldwide contributing to the betterment of the programs we use every day.
-There is no doubt that, in ten years, this repository will look very different than the way it does today.
-My grasp of the tools spread before me, the goals I aim for through software, even my individual preferences; it will all change, for better or for worse.
-But this repository will always reflect it faithfully; remaining, at its core, a distinct reflection of my will to do things differently.

-My speech is finished.
-Let the fun begin.

 ## Overview

+This is my configuration; that is, what makes my computer, _mine_.

+Gale is primarily targeted toward GNU/Linux systems.
+(It uses many GNU-specific command options, for example.)
+It might not work on other operating systems.
+I'll leave that work for when I have to use those systems myself.

 Gale exclusively deals with files.
-Every file generated or installed to the home directory is derived (and thus can be regenerated) from source files in this repository.
-Generating and installing files in Gale is collectively known as _building_.
-Gale uses [Ninja](https://ninja-build.org) to perform builds.
+Every file generated, installed, or symlinked to the home directory is derived from source files in this repository.
+Generating, installing, and symlinking files in Gale is collectively known as _building_.
+Gale uses [Ninja](https://ninja-build.org), along with a simple shell script Ninja generator, to perform builds.

 ## Building

-Building Gale is simple.
-First make sure you have Ninja.
-Then edit `config.sh` if applicable, and build:
+See

+    ./configure --help

+for available options.
+Then build with

-    ./configure
+    ./configure <options>...
     ninja

 ## Configuration

-The `configure` script sources the local configuration file `config.sh` and generates the ninja build file, `build.ninja`, which is read by Ninja.
-The following variables set in `config.sh` affect the behavior of `configure`:

-    $BUILDDIR

-      The build directory (default: build)

-    $PREFIX

-      The base directory for static files (default: $HOME/.local)

-    $BINDIR

-      The directory for user executables (default: $PREFIX/bin)

-    $LIBDIR

-      The directory for other files (default: $PREFIX/lib/gale)

-    $GALE_ENABLE_SYSTEMD

-      If non-null, enables systemd support (default: off)

-### Shell Initialization

 `~/.profile` sources local configuration from `$XDG_CONFIG_HOME/gale/profile`, if available.